MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-content-distribution-sharing.md

 Investigate and document answers to the following questions.

 - How many consumers are there?
-- Which content do these consumers need access to?
+- What content do these consumers need access to?
-- Do consumers need access to data gateway data source connections to view content that uses DirectQuery to query on-premises or private network data sources?
+- Do consumers need access to data gateway data source connections to view content that uses DirectQuery mode to query on-premises or private network data sources?

 > [!TIP]
 > Ensure that you define who the consumers of the content are and how they will use it.
-One group of consumers might have different needs and preferences than another group, and they could benefit from a different content distribution strategy.
+One group of consumers might have different needs and preferences than another group.
+The other group might benefit from a different content distribution strategy.

 Generally, you can choose to either proactively distribute content, set up processes for users to request access themselves, or provision organization-wide access for all users.